ghga-de/milestones-docs/61-matamata-turtle/technical_specification.md

 For example, the UCS, DCS, and IFRS subscribe to the topic containing File Deletion Requested events.
 They would publish failed File Deletion Requested events to their own DLQ topics, e.g. `file-deletions.ucs-dlq`, `file-deletions.dcs-dlq`, `file-deletions.ifrs-dlq`.
-Each service has only one retry topic, however:
+However, each service will have its own dedicated retry topic regardless of the number of DLQ topics.
+In the above example, there would be three distinct retry topics: one for the UCS, one for the DCS, and one for the IFRS.

 ![DLQ Topic Arrangement](./images/topic%20distribution.png)

 ### Event Ordering:
 Dead letter queues inherently present a potential threat to system-wide event ordering.
-However, ordering events by keys, the idempotent design of our services, and having separate DLQ topics for each original topic *per service* should prevent most problems.
+However, ordering events by keys, the idempotent design of our services, and having separate DLQ topics for each original topic *per service* prevents sequence problems as long as events are designed to use the correct keys and topics in the first place.
-Additionally, only one partition should be configured per DLQ topic as there will be only one consumer for each DLQ topic.
+Additionally, it is imperative that only one partition is configured per DLQ topic as there will be only one consumer for each DLQ topic.
+If there were multiple consumers reading from a DLQ topic, it's likely that ordering problems would soon arise without careful programming to ensure the preservation of event order.

 ### Event identification:
 Right now, events can be identified through a combination of correlation ID + event